The Chronicles of Vladimir Tod

-The Chronicles of Vladimir Tod is a 5 book young adult series by Zac Brewer.
+The Chronicles of Vladimir Tod is a 5-book young adult series by Z Brewer.
+The first book, Eighth Grade Bites, was first published in 2007.
 The first three books sold over 200,000 copies.
 There was also a prequel series, The Slayer Chronicles.

 Eighth Grade Bites

-Vladimir Tod experiences eighth grade as a vampire, with his best friend Henry (a human).
+The first book in the series, Eighth Grade Bites, follows main character Vladimir Tod's experiences in eighth grade as a vampire, with his best friend Henry (a human).
+The book is set in Bathory, a fictional town located somewhere in the United States.

-Vladimir Tod is a very misunderstood child who lost his parents three years ago in a tragic house fire.
+Vladimir is a very misunderstood child who lost his parents three years ago in a tragic house fire, which he suspects to have been intentional.
 With the help of his aunt Nelly, he begins to search for clues to find the killer.
-To make matters worse, he is a vampire who is just learning how to control his hunger for blood.
-While he embarks on a journey to get the answers, he finds that a man is on a mission to find and kill him.
+But to make matters worse, he is a vampire who is just learning how to control his hunger for blood.
+While he embarks on a journey to get the answers, he finds that a man is on a mission to find and kill him as well.
 Vlad only wishes to learn more about his parents, but nothing can stop the man who wants his head.